Human thumbs are opposable, which allows people to grip objects and perform fine motor movements.

 - a thumb that appears crooked or feels unstable

-To diagnose the underlying cause of thumb pain, a doctor will conduct a physical examination.
-He or she may also ask if a person recently injured their thumb or hand.
+To diagnose the underlying cause of thumb pain, a doctor will conduct a physical examination and ask about potential causes.
 If the cause of the pain is unclear, the doctor may order imaging tests, such as an X-ray, MRI, or ultrasound.

 Thumb pain can occur as a result of repetitive movements, injury, and systemic inflammatory diseases.